The oil industry crash that started at the end of 2014…

 They need future production, but it needs to be profitable.
 This is where rp² come in, we help major oil companies secure future supply, with minimal risk to their balance sheets by keeping efficiency high, and costs down.

-So the lesson here, is that companies need products and services that help them survive.
-If you can help increase efficiency, and/or lower costs, then you’ll be needed as long as the industry itself survives.
+So the lesson here is that companies need products and services that help them survive.
+If you can help increase efficiency, and lower costs, then you’ll be required as long as the industry itself persists.

 Location, location location…